pepa65/listsend/README.md

   `name,email,data` and following lines specify each recipient.
   The fields `name` and `email` are mandatory, `data` is optional.
   If `#` is used as the first character of a line, it gets ignored.
+* Any field/variable that takes an email address can do so as a single email, or in the mailbox format: 'Some Name <email@address.to>', but only one!
 * Any of the above files can be set on the commandline as well to override the default name & path.